-The designated staff in school for child protection are: Designated Safeguarding Lead- Ashley Larter (Deputy Head Teacher) Deputy Designated Safeguarding Leads- Rob Hamshar (Head Teacher) and Michelle Brant (SENDCo).
-They have all completed Tier 3 training on Child Protection.
+The designated staff in school for child protection are: Michelle Brant (SENCo), Kelley Butcher (Head Teacher) and Rob Hamshar (Deputy Head Teacher)

+The SENCo is TIS (Trauma Informed Schools) trained.
+Both the SENCo and Head have had Tier 3 training on Child Protection with a focus on Child Sexual Exploitation.